An Appalachian Trail Tale

 And so it was well nigh midday when Ruth and I hit the ground crawling.
 The thought-shots ended, as did the mental warm-up; it was time to mosey toward Maine (i.e., South Canada).
 Destination Elsewhere.

-We were awakened by our breath, but not in the presumed sense.
+We had been awakened by our breath, but not in the presumed sense.
 There was no snoring or noise whatsoever.
 Nor was there any rancidity, since we both flossed, brushed, and gargled last night, as we’d long ago been conditioned to do, through mental-parental-dental control.
 What had happened was the condensation crystallized inside our tent, forming frozen slivers.
 These mini daggers fell onto our faces and back into our mouths each time one of our shelter mates bumped into our sagging nylon refuge.
 Recycled respiration!
 Another first for Ruth.
 Old news for me I fear, and not the most welcoming way to wake.

 I remember sometime in the early hours, shivering to no end, I’d thought of unwrapping my toilet paper roll.
 I was going to wrap myself in the stuff, mummified style, for the added warmth (with the obvious benefit of absorbing any bodily leaks I might incur).
 But no. I just struggled and snuggled.
 Some nights are longer than others.

-I had ‘nose-cicles’ as long as these
+I had ‘nose-cicles’ as long as these |

 Shoulders slumping under the weight of our packs, we each settled into our rhythm, regrouping every half-mile.
-Ruth worried that because shes out of shape I might be bent out of shape.
+Ruth worried that because she’s out of shape I might be bent out of shape.
 “I don’t want to be a Baby Ruth.”

 I assured her the only thing bending me out of shape was the backpack.
 The evidence shows.

-Neither of us are in a rush, but because I have an easier time on the hills than she does, I pull ahead every time the trail starts upward.
+time the trail starts upward.
 So far the trail has largely slanted upward.

 I don’t mind the stop-n-go, but at thirty degrees, the temperature dictated how long I could stay still.
 I’d start to shiver with each stop, and within seconds.
 Ruth is unindoctrinated to long-distance backpacking in any kind of weather, and although I wasn’t in any hurry, I required constant effort to stay warm.
 I wasn’t born with ice in my veins.
 Or maybe I was.